Mason Jar Trifles with Berry Swirl Ice Cream & Vegan Lemon Cake

 These mason jar trifles with berry swirl ice cream and vegan lemon cake make things even easier: the single-serve sizing means that you don’t have to assemble more dessert than you need, and the custard layer is a cool, creamy ice cream whip that comes together in about a minute.

-For the cake layer, I wanted to create something that was both gluten free and vegan, to match the ice cream, and simple enough to add flavor to the recipe while also letting the berries shine.
+For the cake layer, I use a sponge that’s simple enough to add flavor to the recipe while also letting the berries shine.

-Mason Jar Trifles with Berry Swirl Ice Cream & Vegan Lemon Cake
+Vegan Mini Trifles with Ice Cream & Lemon Cake

 Author - Gena Hamshaw